How Does Remarriage or Cohabitation Impact Alimony in Connecticut?

 When spouses divorce in Connecticut, the court may order one spouse to pay alimony to the other spouse.
 But what happens in the case of the alimony recipient’s remarriage or cohabitation with a new partner?
 In either situation, the spouse paying alimony may want to end or decrease alimony payments.

-To learn more about how remarriage or cohabitation affects alimony in Connecticut, read on!
+Read on to learn more about how remarriage or cohabitation affects alimony in Connecticut!

 Impact of Remarriage on Alimony in Connecticut

 In many states, alimony automatically ends when the alimony recipient remarries.
 Not so in Connecticut.

 If divorcing spouses want alimony to end automatically when the supported spouse remarries, they must specify that in their divorce agreement.
 If the divorce court determines that the divorce agreement is fair and equitable, it will make that agreement a court order.